-‘The Baby Boomers’ Guide to Life in the 21st Century’ was a thirteen episode multimedia healthy ageing project, centred on a weekly one-hour live broadcast from Radio Skid Row in Sydney’s inner west from 6 March 2019 till 13 June 2019.
-The program is made especially for Australians aged 55 and over.
+‘The Baby Boomers’ Guide to Life in the 21st Century’ is a multimedia healthy ageing project especially for Australians aged 55 and over.

-Each episode discussed a theme related to ageing in Australia beginning with an interview with an expert on ‘The Expert Speaks’.
-After the expert we heard two local older people discuss their thoughts about the theme in a segment called ‘The Punters’ Panel’.
-We also heard from well known older Australians who discussed their formative cultural experiences in a segment we call ‘Nostalgia Town’.
-Finally, we heard about things older people can do with their time in Sydney and the Inner West in a segment called ‘Out and About’.
+Each episode discusses an aspect of ageing in Australia, starting with an interview with an expert on ‘The Expert Speaks’.
+In ‘The Punters’ Panel’ we hear two local older people discuss their thoughts.
+We also hear from well known older Australians who describe their formative cultural experiences in ‘Nostalgia Town’.
+Finally, we hear about things older people can do with their time in Sydney and the Inner West in a segment called ‘Out and About’.

-The program is now available as a podcast from this site, along with additional material and other links.
+Podcasts are available from this site with additional material and useful links.

-‘The Baby Boomers’ Guide to Life in the 21st Century’ was made possible with support from The Community Broadcasting Foundation (cbf.org.au).
+‘The Baby Boomers’ Guide to Life in the 21st Century’ was made possible with support from The Community Broadcasting Foundation.
 It was produced by Jeff Furolo, Raul Hernandez and Lex Marinos in the Radio Skid Row studios in Sydney’s inner west.

 Our Host, Jeff Furolo is a healthy ageing specialist.
 He has much experience in mental health nursing and nursing care of the older person.
 He now teaches speciality mental health nursing and care of the older person to Bachelor of Nursing students at UTS in Sydney.
 Jeff has developed, delivered and evaluated healthy ageing programs for older people in their communities, and has developed and is now delivering healthy ageing training for student nurses at UTS.